 Her classical training is complimented by her parrallel career in sketch and stand up comedy and spoken word/punk rock, which has seen her in residence at theaters like HBO Time Warner Workspace, The Comedy Central Theater, PSNBC, HERE Arts Center, Brava Theater Center, and The Smithsonian Institute.

-Her touring semi-solo shows "Kate's Chink-O-Rama: featuring the Chinkorama Dancers" and "Birth of a nASIAN" have played at New World Stages, Brava Theater Center, La Mama ETC, Comedy Central Theater, MACLA, Dixon Place, Center For Contemporary Arts Portlant, Magic Theater, and theater festivals internationally.
+Her touring semi-solo shows "Kate's Chink-O-Rama: featuring the Chinkorama Dancers" and "Birth of a nASIAN".
+"Happy Lucky Golden Tofu Panda Dragon Good Time Fun Fun Show" and "Zombie Asian Moms" have played at New World Stages, Brava Theater Center, La Mama ETC, Comedy Central Theater, MACLA, Dixon Place, Center For Contemporary Arts Portland, The Edinburgh International Fringe, New York International Fringe, Magic Theater, and theater festivals internationally.

-She has been seen recurring on Law and Order, Fox's Family Guy and was recently seen in the Sundance Festival Favorite “That’s What She Said” directed by Carrie Preston.
-Her other TV credits include The Path, Law and Order SVU, Criminal Intent, Guiding Light, Wonderland, Oz, and various comedy and sketch appearances.
+She has been seen recurring on Law and Order, Fox's Family Guy, New Amsterdam, Tales of The City, and in the Sundance Festival Favorite “That’s What She Said” directed by Carrie Preston.
+Her other TV credits include The Path, Law and Order SVU, Criminal Intent, The Web Series "These Thems"m Guiding Light, Wonderland, Oz, and various comedy and sketch appearances.

-Off Braodway she starred in the New York premieres of Dogeaters at the Public Theater, and BFE at Playwright's Horizons.
+Off Broadway she starred in the New York premieres of Dogeaters at the Public Theater, and BFE at Playwright's Horizons.
 She was in the final Off Broadway cast of the original production of the Vagina Monologues at the Westside Theater.
-Other notable theater work includes: The Most Fabulous Story Every Told at Minetta Lane, Sez She at the Mark Taper Forum, The Jammer at the Atlantic Theater Co, and co starring in the World Premieres of Collective Rage at the Woolly Mammoth Theater in DC and most recently the acclaimed A Thousand Splendid Suns at ACT in San Francisco.
+Other notable theater work includes: The Most Fabulous Story Every Told at Minetta Lane, Sez She at the Mark Taper Forum, The Jammer at the Atlantic Theater Co, 3 Kinds of Exile also at Atlantic, Lifespan of a Fact at Cincinnati Playhouse in the Park, and co starring in the World Premieres of Collective Rage at the Woolly Mammoth Theater in DC and A Thousand Splendid Suns at ACT in San Francisco.